-2 Judgment of the Court of Justice of the European Union of 20 December 2017 in Case C-434/16, Peter Nowak v Data Protection Commissioner, request for a preliminary ruling, paragraphs 33-35, ECLI:EU:C:2017:994.
-3 Judgment of 29 June 2010 in Case C-28/08 P, European Commission v The Bavarian Lager Co.
+Judgment of the Court of Justice of the European Union of 20 December 2017 in Case C-434/16, Peter Nowak v Data Protection Commissioner, request for a preliminary ruling, paragraphs 33-35, ECLI:EU:C:2017:994.
+Judgment of 29 June 2010 in Case C-28/08 P, European Commission v The Bavarian Lager Co.
 Ltd, EU:C:2010:378, paragraph 59.
-4 Whereas this judgment specifically related to Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data, the principles set out therein are also applicable under the new data protection regime established by Regulation 2018/1725. is proportionate to transmit the personal data for that specific purpose after having demonstrably weighed the various competing interests'.
-Only if these conditions are fulfilled and the processing constitutes lawful processing in accordance with the requirements of Article 5 of Regulation 2018/1725, can the transmission of personal data occur.
-According to Article 9(1)(b) of Regulation 2018/1725, the European Commission has to examine the further conditions for a lawful processing of personal data only if the first condition is fulfilled, namely if the recipient has established that it is necessary to have the data transmitted for a specific purpose in the public interest.
-It is only in this case that the European Commission has to examine whether there is a reason to assume that the data subject's legitimate interests might be prejudiced and, in the affirmative, establish the proportionality of the transmission of the personal data for that specific purpose after having demonstrably weighed the various competing interests.
-In your request, you do not put forward any arguments to establish the necessity to have the data transmitted for a specific purpose in the public interest.
+Whereas this judgment specifically related to Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data, the principles set out therein are also applicable under the new data protection regime established by Regulation 2018/1725.
+In your request, you do not put forward any arguments to establish a specific purpose in the public interest.
 Therefore, the European Commission does not have to examine whether there is a reason to assume that the data subject's legitimate interests might be prejudiced.
-Notwithstanding the above, please note that there are reasons to assume that the legitimate interests of the data subjects concerned would be prejudiced by disclosure of the personal data reflected in the documents.
-Consequently, I conclude that, pursuant to Article 4(1)(b) of Regulation 1049/2001, access cannot be granted to the personal data, as the need to obtain access thereto for a purpose in the public interest has not been substantiated and there is no reason to think that the legitimate interests of the individuals concerned would not be prejudiced by disclosure of the personal data concerned.
-As to the handwritten parts and signatures, which are biometric data, there is a risk that their disclosure would prejudice the legitimate interests of the persons concerned.
-5. Means of redress In case you would disagree with the assessment that the redacted data are personal data which can only be disclosed if such disclosure is legitimate under the applicable rules on the protection of personal data, you are entitled, in accordance with Article 7(2) of Regulation 1049/2001, to submit a confirmatory application requesting the Commission to review this position.
-Such a confirmatory application should be addressed, within 15 working days upon receipt of this letter, to the Secretariat-General of the Commission at the following address: European Commission Secretariat-General Unit C.1.
-'Transparency, Document Management and Access to Documents' BERL 7/076 B-1049 Bruxelles, or by email to: sg-acc-doc@ec.europa.eu Yours faithfully, Marcel Haag Enclosures: Documents Ares(2018)1499946 and Ares(2018)2408480
+Consequently, I conclude that, pursuant to Article 4(1)(b) of Regulation 1049/2001, access cannot be granted to the personal data, as the need to obtain access thereto for a purpose in the public interest has not been substantiated, and there is no reason to think that the legitimate interests of the individuals concerned would not be prejudiced by disclosure of the personal data concerned.
+You will find the expunged versions of the documents concerned enclosed with this reply.
+Yours sincerely, William SLEATH Enclosures (4)